 But it takes a lot more than writing a few arbitrary questions and sending out an email blast to get a better understanding of your audience.

 When planned, researched, and executed effectively, a donor survey can be one of the most important tools nonprofits use for building better communications.
+Developing strong donor relationships is the first step in generating long-term success, which is why collecting data from your target audience is critical.

 Donor Surveys Can’t Be Work